GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

     ![xbAnaTube1 bandage 1](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/bandage_xbAnaTube1_bad.png)

-    The above is the hifiasm unitig graph for the assembly done without good HiFi coverage.
+    The above is the Hifiasm unitig graph for the assembly done without good HiFi coverage.

     ![xbAnaTube1 bandage 2](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/bandage_xbAnaTube1_good.png)

-    The above is the hifiasm unitig graph for the assembly done with good (~56X) HiFi coverage.
+    The above is the Hifiasm unitig graph for the assembly done with good (~56X) HiFi coverage.

 **OK cool, now back to Merqury**

-Use your text editor of choice to make a slurm script (`run_merqury.sl`) to run the actual merqury program with the following contents:
+Use your text editor of choice to make a Slurm script (`run_merqury.sl`) to run the actual Merqury program with the following contents:

 !!! terminal "code"